 - As the sugar dissolves, if not done already, powder the cardamom and grate the nutmeg, slice the almonds, pistachios.
 Keep these ready.

-- If you wish you can add ¼ to ½ teaspoon of cinnamon also.
+- If you wish you can add ¼ to ½ teaspoon of ground cinnamon also.
 Add and mix well.

-- Offer the kaddu ki kheer garnished with the remaining sliced nuts to the goddess and/or share with your family.
+- Offer the Kaddu ki Kheer garnished with the remaining sliced nuts to the Goddess and/or share with your family.

 Notes